Learning Concept Embeddings for Efficient Bag-of-Concepts Densification: Related Work

-Unlike \newcite{li2016joint} and \newcite{hu2015entity} who learn concept embeddings only, our CRC model (described in Section 3), maps both words and concepts into the same semantic space.
-Therefore we can easily measure word-word, word-concept, and concept-concept semantic similarities.
-In addition, compared to \newcite{yamada2016joint} model, we utilize contexts generated from both surrounding words and concepts.
-Therefore, we can better capture local contextual information of each target word/concept.
-Moreover, our proposed models are computationally less costly than \newcite{hu2015entity} and \newcite{yamada2016joint} models as they require few hours rather than days to train on similar computing resources.
+Generating contexts from raw text mentions makes our models scalable and \emph{not restricted to hyperlinked encyclopedic textual corpora} only.
+This facilitates exploiting other free-text corpora with annotated concept mentions (e.g., news stories, scientific publications, medical guidelines...etc).
+Moreover, our proposed models are \emph{computationally less costly} than \shortciteA{hu2015entity} and \shortciteA{yamada2016joint} models as they require few hours rather than days to train on similar computing resources.